-Given the above, the user of Segal's actuarial valuation (or other actuarial calculations) needs to keep the following in mind:
+The user of Segal's actuarial valuation (or other actuarial calculations) should keep the following in mind:

-- > The actuarial valuation is prepared at the request of the Board to assist the sponsors of the Fund in preparing their financial report for the pension plan.
-It includes information for compliance with federal filing requirements and for the plan's auditor.
-Segal is not responsible for the use or misuse of its report, particularly by any other party. - An actuarial valuation is a measurement at a specific date it is not a prediction of a plan's future financial condition.
-Accordingly, Segal did not perform an analysis of the potential range of financial measurements, except where otherwise noted. - > Sections of this report may include actuarial results that are not rounded, but that does not imply precision. - Critical events for a plan include, but are not limited to, decisions about changes in benefits and contributions.
-The basis for such decisions needs to consider many factors such as the risk of changes in employment levels and investment losses, not just the current valuation results. - > Segal does not provide investment, legal, accounting, or tax advice.
+- > The actuarial valuation is prepared at the request of the City of Salem Contributory Retirement System.
+Segal is not responsible for the use or misuse of its report, particularly by any other party. - > An actuarial valuation is a measurement of the plan's assets and liabilities at a specific date.
+Accordingly, except where otherwise noted, Segal did not perform an analysis of the potential range of future financial measures.
+The actual long-term cost of the plan will be determined by the actual benefits and expenses paid and the actual investment experience of the plan. - > Sections of this report may include actuarial results that are not rounded, but that does not imply precision. - > If the City of Salem Contributory Retirement System is aware of any event or trend that was not considered in this valuation that may materially change the results of the valuation, Segal should be advised, so that we can evaluate it. - Segal does not provide investment, legal, accounting, or tax advice.
 Segal's valuation is based on our understanding of applicable guidance in these areas and of the plan's provisions, but they may be subject to alternative interpretations.
-The Board should look to their other advisors for expertise in these areas. - While Segal maintains extensive quality assurance procedures, an actuarial valuation involves complex computer models and numerous inputs.
-In the event that an inaccuracy is discovered after presentation of Segal's valuation, Segal may revise that valuation or make an appropriate adjustment in the next valuation. - > Segal's report shall be deemed to be final and accepted by the Board upon delivery and review.
-The Board should notify Segal immediately of any questions or concerns about the final content.
+The City of Salem Contributory Retirement System should look to their other advisors for expertise in these areas.

-As Segal Consulting has no discretionary authority with respect to the management or assets of the Retirement System, it is not a fiduciary in its capacity as actuaries and consultants with respect to the Retirement System.
+As Segal Consulting has no discretionary authority with respect to the management or assets of the System, it is not a fiduciary in its capacity as actuaries and consultants with respect to the System.